By Shilpa Ganatra

 The UK government’s coronavirus guidelines are always under review so it’s best to confirm the latest on the official site.
 At the time of writing, funerals should not be delayed until after the crisis.
 Instead, they should take place within usual timelines, while following general rules of social distancing and hygiene.

 Mourners are limited to a small number of close family members who aren’t displaying coronavirus symptoms.
 They need to keep two metres apart.
-The exact number of mourners allowed depends on the individual venue as well as local guidelines – for example, in Northern Ireland, no more than 10 attendees are allowed.
-Afterwards, no gatherings can take place for the moment, not even at home.
+The exact number of mourners allowed depends on the individual venue as well as local guidelines – for example, in Northern Ireland, no more than 25 attendees are allowed.

 The changing cost of cremations and burials

 This has an impact on costs.
 In more usual times, the average cost of a funeral is £3,989 1 although this can go up to £10,000 2.
 Now, the average has slightly changed says Lindesay Mace, Acting Manager of Down to Earth, a helpline for those struggling to pay for funerals.